 If you go the online route, you can purchase machines from marketplace websites or online retailers.
 There are also several industry sites that you can buy from, including Vending.com and others.

 You may also want to consider purchasing used vending machines.
-It’s possible to find factory-remanufactured vending machines at a great price and save a lot of money, versus buying new.
+It’s possible to find factory-remanufactured vending machines at a great price and save a lot of money, versus buying new ones.
 Some used machine sellers even offer limited warranties, financing, and more.

 Take your time reviewing your options, as this is a big investment and will be likely one of the most important business purchases you’ll make.